gitpod-io/gitpod/README.md

 -   [Gitpod Architecture](https://www.notion.so/gitpod/Architecture-0e39e570b10f4e8ba7b259629ee3cb74)
 -   [Product Roadmap](https://github.com/orgs/gitpod-io/projects/27)

-### How do GitHub Issues get prioritised?
+### How do GitHub Issues get prioritized?

 Most GitHub issues (except smaller or more urgent issues) relate to our [current product roadmap items](https://github.com/orgs/gitpod-io/projects/27).
 Gitpod teams work against these roadmap items.
 Each Gitpod team has [its own project board](https://github.com/orgs/gitpod-io/projects) that follows a similar structure.
-You can find these project boards attached to [the GitHub organisation](https://github.com/gitpod-io).
+You can find these project boards attached to [the GitHub organization](https://github.com/gitpod-io).
 Each team board has a "GroundWork" tab which shows current GitHub issues in progress.
 Each team project board also has an "inbox" where issues are sent for review by the team (and should be responded to within 48 hours).
 "Upvoting" by [reacting](https://docs.github.com/en/rest/reference/reactions) to GitHub issues helps signal to Gitpod that issues are important to you.
 If you are unsure of the status of an issue, please comment and a Gitpodder should respond to you shortly.
-For any other questions, please utilise the [Gitpod community](https://www.gitpod.io/community).
+For any other questions, please utilize the [Gitpod community](https://www.gitpod.io/community).

 ## Related Projects

-During the development of Gitpod, we also developed some of our own infrastructure tooling to make development easier and more efficient.
+During the development of Gitpod, we also developed some of our own infrastructure toolings to make development easier and more efficient.
-To this end we've developed a number of open source projects including:
+To this end, we've developed a number of open source projects including:

 1. [**Werft**](https://github.com/csweichel/werft) - A Kubernetes native CI system
 1. [**Leeway**](https://github.com/gitpod-io/leeway) - A heavily caching build system